-How do I know if my financial advisor is a fiduciary?
+How do I know if my advisor is a fiduciary financial advisor?

 Now that you know what a fiduciary financial advisor is, the next obvious question on your mind may be – how do I know if my advisor is a fiduciary financial advisor?
 When you go about looking for financial advisors, you will generally find quite a few of them near your area.
 With so many financial advisors around, it becomes important to pick out the ones that are registered as fiduciary.

-One way to identify such fiduciary advisors is by browsing through the website of the wealth advisor and keeping an eye out for any references to the word fiduciary.
+One way to identify a fiduciary financial advisor is by browsing through the website of the wealth advisor and keeping an eye out for any references to the word fiduciary.
 You can gain deeper insight into how to select the best fiduciary financial advisor if you have $5 million to $500 million in investible liquid assets by reading this authoritative guide written especially for high net worth and ultra-high net worth individuals.

-Another direct way to find out if an advisor is a fiduciary is by simply asking.
+Another direct way to find out if someone is a fiduciary financial advisor is simply by asking.
 You can either reach out by email or simply call.
 If you plan on holding a one-on-one introductory meeting (which we highly recommend once you have shortlisted the most promising advisors), then you can ask about the fiduciary status during that meeting.
-A good fiduciary advisor should have a fiduciary duty including broker-dealers for the clients.
+A good fiduciary financial advisor should have a fiduciary duty, including when acting as a broker-dealer.
 We also encourage you to schedule your free consultation with Pillar Wealth Management to discuss anything related to wealth management and being a fiduciary financial advisor.

-Some intuitive, less obvious ways of finding out whether a wealth advisor is a fiduciary or not is to hear case studies from the past.
+Some intuitive, less obvious ways of finding out whether an advisor is a fiduciary financial advisor or not is to learn about past case studies.
 In these examples, try to spot if the advisor acted in the best interests of the client.
 Any specific mentions of advisors going above and beyond the immediate decision at hand and advising clients on a seemingly unrelated aspect because it was in the client’s best interest is something a fiduciary would do.

-What is the difference between a fiduciary and a financial advisor?
+What is the difference between a generic advisor and a fiduciary financial advisor?